And there we are, back to the hustle and bustle of term and it’s associated activity.

 Could it be that in my life my time is just as cluttered as my space and that’s where I should work on sorting things out?

 Meantime, here are a couple of things I’ve learned.

 Greggs beats Starbucks.
-The nation’s favourite purveyor of steak bake has also become my preferred coffee shop.
-Yesterday, peering in at the posh coffee shop where I usually buy my caffeine fix I saw a huge queue and, as yesterday, the achingly cool baristas (tattoos, buns and stretched earlobes) could only just move fast enough to make me a medium (why must they call it a grande?) latte in the few minutes before I had to dash to the platform.
+The nation’s favorite purveyor of steak bake has also become my preferred coffee shop.
+Yesterday where they serve tea bag style coffee, peering in at the posh coffee shop where I usually buy my caffeine fix I saw a huge queue and, as yesterday, the achingly cool baristas (tattoos, buns and stretched earlobes) could only just move fast enough to make me a medium (why must they call it a grande?) latte in the few minutes before I had to dash to the platform.
 Today a queue and there’s no chance I’d have enough time.

 Instead, I spied a Greggs on the horizon (way to the station).
 No queue, nice coffee (it’s not instant and after that I defy most people to tell the difference).
 Smiley lady seemed pleased to see me, smaller price and an app where in another six visits I can have a free coffee.
 Starbucks, you lose.
 Plus Starbucks doens’t allow me to play the Once Upon A Time in Greggs game.